Explore our AI courses, practical training for non-technical teamsExplore courses Explore AI courses

 Example RTF prompt you can use this week:

-“Acting as a senior HR business partner with 15 years of experience, write a one-page memo for a CEO explaining why turnover in our customer support team is rising.
-Use the data I will paste below.
-Format: a 4-sentence summary, then 3 bulleted root causes, then a 5-step action plan.
-Tone: direct, no jargon, no fluff.”
+“Acting as a senior HR business partner with 15 years of experience, write a one-page memo for a CEO explaining why turnover in our customer support team is increasing.
+Use the data below.
+Format: a 4-sentence executive summary, then 3 root causes, then a 5-step action plan.
+Tone: direct, concise, no jargon.”

 If you want to see what RTF actually changes, run the same task twice.
 Once with a casual ask.
 Once with RTF.
-The difference is consistently noticeable in writing quality and structure.
+The difference in writing quality and structure is consistently noticeable.

 Pattern 2: Chain of thought, when accuracy matters more than speed

-Customer escalation responses.
-“Think through what the customer is actually upset about, what they want, and what is realistic for us to offer.
-Then draft the response.”
+Customer escalations: “Think through what the customer is actually frustrated by, what outcome they likely want, and what resolution is realistically achievable.”

-Pattern 3: XML tags, the underrated structure trick
+Pattern 3: XML tags, the most underrated prompting technique

 <instructions>

-Rewrite the customer email below so it follows our brand guidelines exactly.
+Rewrite the customer email below using our brand voice.

 </instructions>